pedrorenzo/ticket-api/README.md

     }
 }'
 ```
-*ticketId*: the ID of the ticket (required).
+* *ticketId*: the ID of the ticket (required).
-*status*: the status of the ticket (required).
+* *status*: the status of the ticket (required).
-*comment*: the comment to be added.
+* *comment*: the comment to be added.
-*comment.message*: the message (required if comment is present).
+  * *comment.message*: the message (required if comment is present).
-*comment.authorId*: the id of the author (required if comment is present).
+  * *comment.authorId*: the id of the author (required if comment is present).

 #### Response
-Returns 204 if update was successfull, 400 if any required parameter in the request body are not provided or 404 if the ID is not found.
+* Returns 204 if update was successfull.
+* Returns 400 if any required parameter in the request body are not provided.
+* Returns 404 if the ID is not found.

 ## Technologies/frameworks used